dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 to `EFI\OC\Kexts` and also to `Config.plist -> Kernel -> Add`.
 Also, remove Intel kexts: `AirportItlwm`, `IntelBluetoothInjector`, and `IntelBluetoothFirmware` from `EFI\OC\Kexts` and `Config.plist`

-At this point, your USB Installer should be bootable and ready for installation.
+> `Debug:`  Loading BluetoothInjector kext in Monterey can cause very slow boot.

 ## 2. Configuring BIOS
+At this point, your USB Installer should be bootable and ready for installation.
 With the USB installer bootable, all that remains is configuring the BIOS of your Hackintosh-to-be.

 Restart the computer and press `F2` to boot to your BIOS Configuration.
 Use the navigation instructions provided on-screen and make sure the features below are properly set.
 |  |  |